Sunday, July 16, 2017

 I do not ride a mile without thinking about him.

 I now have 20,000 miles on my Yamaha Road Star and I love it.
-I have taken several trips out to New Mexico and ventured out to Utah several times.
+I have taken several trips to New Mexico and ventured out to Utah several times.
 I travel light and almost always take the back or slow roads.
 I camp lightly on the land and rarely take a tent on my journeys.
 I sleep on the ground and usually have a small fire by my camp.
-My camp is usually on USFS or BLM land and rarely see other campers.
+My camp is usually on USFS or BLM land and I rarely see other campers.
 I love to look up at the stars and offer my thanks for the trip, and I always, thank my motorcycle for the journey.
 My sleeping bag is normally a few feet from my bike and looking up at the night stars always puts me to sleep.

 The miles keep rolling by and my mind continues to wander.
 I once took a trip to Sturgis and experienced some major rain and hail along the way.
 Soon my sister Paula asked, “What is it like out there.”
-So without any meaningful intentions, I began to record my trips on paper with a few pictures to spice it up and I told her about the hail bouncing off my helmet.
+So without any meaningful intentions, I began to record my trips on paper with a few pictures to spice it up and told her about the hail bouncing off my helmet.
 "How did you keep the hail from hurting you?
 She asked.
 It is hard to explain to someone like her, but you simply ride through it.
 Soon, I began to get the same questions, “Where are you going next?”
 They seem to want to hear about my trips which to me were only miles across our country.
 More letters and more pictures.
 Even now, I see the miles rolling past in the back of my mind.

 That was the beginning of MyMotorCyclesTales -- a blog about my motorcycle trips.
 At the time, I did not even know what a blog was.